AndrewChildre/code-every-day/log.md

 -------------------------------------------------------------------------------------------------------------

 Day 22 April 28, 2021
-Todays progress: Start review of JavaScript. work on code challanges.
+Todays progress: Start review of JavaScript.
+Work on code challanges.
 Thoughts: It's going to be good for me to do a total review of my GA bootcamp.
 Went very well!